 Taking the time to gather information before you start your education allows you to identify a program that suits you and helps you set yourself up for a lucrative and interesting career.
 With a little research, you’ll be more informed on your quest for a new profession.

 We’ve got the good stuff for you here.
 Our look at getting into bootcamp covers topics that concern many new techies.
 We show you how to get into coding bootcamp, how to prepare for your training, and how to pass the admissions process.
 We also look at some of the most popular bootcamp fields as well as ways to finance your education.

 Instead of wondering how to get accepted into coding bootcamp, keep reading.
-This article gives you details that we hope will ease your journey and clear your path toward a promising future and top pay.
+This article gives you details that we hope will ease your journey and clear your path toward a promising future and top pay in the tech industry.

 How Should I Prepare for Bootcamp?

 Your time in coding bootcamp can open the door to a fantastic career in tech with up-and-coming companies.
 You will not wonder how to get accepted into coding bootcamp if you lay good groundwork.
 Take the time to teach yourself different coding skills through an introductory coding course.
 Additionally, read a book or watch a video.